fma2/lightning-talks/what-makes-a-good-commit.md

 Consider these [tips](http://dev.solita.fi/2013/07/04/whats-in-a-good-commit.html):

+### DO

 - Only make one change per commit
 - Make the whole change in one commit
 - Document what you have changed
 - Document why you made the change
 - Never commit code that's been commented out
+- Write the summary line and description of what you have done in the imperative mode, that is as if you were commanding someone.
+Write "fix", "add", "change" instead of "fixed", "added", "changed".

+### DON'T
+- Don't end the summary line with a period - it's a title and titles don't end with a period.

 Structure your commit message like this (from [Git: 5.2 Distributed Git - Contributing to a Project](http://git-scm.com/book/ch5-2.html)):